 FSSAI or Food Safety and Standards Authority of India is an autonomous body under the Ministry of Health and Welfare.
-There are specific FSSAI guidelines that have been laid out to run a restaurant and the FSSAI license needs to be procured before starting a restaurant business.
-Being compliant with guidelines is a must if you want to keep running your restaurant since FSSAI and other such regulatory bodies are becoming extremely vigilant and not meeting the set criteria will definitely mean having to shut down.
-To avoid such a situation, here is a list of requirements laid by FSSAI that you must ensure are followed in your restaurant.
+There are specific FSSAI guidelines that have been laid out to run a restaurant, and the FSSAI license needs to be procured before starting a restaurant business.
+Being compliant with guidelines is a must if you want to keep running your restaurant since FSSAI and other such regulatory bodies are becoming extremely vigilant, and not meeting the set criteria will mean having to shut down.
+To avoid such a situation, here is a list of requirements laid by FSSAI that you must ensure to follow in your restaurant.

-Read on to know what all you need to do in order to make sure your restaurant follows all FSSAI guidelines.
+Read on to know what all you need to do to make sure your restaurant follows all FSSAI guidelines.

 1. General Requirements

 The display of licenses, notices, and certificates is a must.
 Restaurants Special instructions, if needed, must be there on food being sold.
 The restaurant must have due knowledge of food handling practices, and the health status of food handlers must be monitored regularly.
 Depending on the type of food, food safety messages must be shown to make your restaurant compliant with the FSSAI guidelines.

 2. Raw Materials

 Obtain raw materials from reliable and known dealers.
 Visible deterioration, off odor, signs of thawing foreign body contamination must be checked before purchasing the item.
 The use of raw materials must be based on FIFO (First In First Out), FEFO (First Expired First Out), and FMFO (First Manufactured First Out).
 Also, purchasing the materials must be based on adequate storage facilities so that no accidental contamination or temperature abuse, especially in the case of frozen foods, takes place.